 Most people will pay government fees to file Form N-400, Application for Naturalization.
 The current filing fee is $640 plus a $85 biometrics services fee.
 One payment in the amount of $725 should be addressed to the “U.S. Department of Homeland Security” if using a personal check, money order or cashier’s check.
 You may even pay by credit card.
 Include Form G-1450 to pay by credit card.

-Applicants 75 years of age or older are exempted from the biometrics services fee.
-And those applying based on qualifying military service pay no fees.
+However, applicants 75 years of age or older are exempted from the biometrics services fee.
+Applicants applying based on qualifying military service pay no fees.

 Low-income applicants or those experiencing certain financial hardships may qualify for a partial or full fee waiver.
 For more information, the USCIS fee waiver page.